 A career roadmap template helps you outline custom charts for each employee’s career goals, supporting transparency and providing evident pathways for potential career movement.

-This article covers the nuances of using a career roadmap template to create a great tool for your HR team and employees so you can reflect a culture of integrity and commitment.
+This article covers how to use one as a tool for your HR team and employees so you can reflect a culture of integrity and commitment.
 You’ll also get access to monday.com’s customizable career roadmap template below.